PerezHz/HORIZONS.jl/README.md

 `HORIZONS.jl` is a registered Julia package and may be installed from the Julia REPL doing `Pkg.add("HORIZONS")`.

+## Dependencies

+Connection to the HORIZONS machine is done via the `telnet` command line utility, which should be locally installed and enabled.

 ## Usage examples

 The `horizons()` function is a shortcut to the HORIZONS `telnet` interface prompt from the Julia REPL:

 ```julia
 julia> using HORIZONS